Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Preliminary

 \subsection{Spectral flow estimate}

 With the above construction, here is the precise statement of our main result:

-\begin{thm} If the monodromy of the open book decomposition is the product of Dehn twists along some disjoint circles, consider the contact form $a$ given by (\ref{eqn_contact_identity_00}), (\ref{eqn_contact_binding_00}) and (\ref{eqn_contact_Dehn_01}).
-Then, there exist an adapted Riemannian metric and a constant $c$ such that
+\begin{thm} Suppose that the monodromy of the open book decomposition is the product of Dehn twists along some disjoint circles.
+For the contact form $a$ given by (\ref{eqn_contact_identity_00}), (\ref{eqn_contact_binding_00}) and (\ref{eqn_contact_Dehn_01}), there exist an adapted Riemannian metric and a constant $c$ such that

-for all $r\geq 1$. \end{thm} The proof is sort of the gluing construction.
-The arguments for each Dehn-twist region will be the same.
-We will treat it as there is only one Dehn twist, and the subscription $l$ will be dropped.
-For the same reason, we will treat it as there is only one binding in the open book decomposition.
-For more than one Dehn twist or binding, one only need to put union/summation in the argument.
-It only boosts the complexity of the notations, and we will not do that.
+for all $r\geq 1$. \end{thm} The proof is done by the gluing construction.
+For simplicity, we will assume that there is only one Dehn twist and one binding, and we will suppress the subscript $l$.
+If there is more than one Dehn twist or binding, the argument is essentially the same.